Shire Hall Museum – Monlife

 Shire Hall Museum

-Shire Hall built in 1724, is grade 1 listed, formerly the location of the Assize Courts and Quarter Sessions for Monmouthshire.
-It is most famous for the 1839/40 trial of the Chartist leader John Frost and others for high treason for their part in the Newport Rising.
+Built in 1724, Shire Hall is Grade 1 listed and was formerly the location of the Assize Courts and Quarter Sessions for Monmouthshire.
+It is most famous for the 1839/40 trial of the Chartist leader John Frost and others for high treason during the Newport Rising.

 At Shire Hall you can find out about the events associated with the Newport rising through courtroom and cell displays and audio-visual guides.
 Staff have been working to increase the exhibitions and activities throughout the building and visitors can now see: